 As you make your way north you will come to Silver Jack Reservoir.
 South of the reservoir on the left side of the road there is a large parking area.
 That are lot of aspen and plenty of good photo opportunities.
 The best photos are taken looking south toward Courthouse Mountain and east toward the Pinnacles.

 The total length of Owl Creek Pass is 45 miles.
 I spent a total of 3 1/2 hours driving the road and taking pictures (but I spend more time than most people).
 That does not include the time it takes to get from Montrose down to the beginning of Owl Creek Pass, or from Cimarron at the north end of the pass back to Montrose (19 miles).

 On your Ouray-Silverton day, depending on how much time you spend and how far south you decide to drive, you could do Owl Creek Pass on your way back north.
-Or if Owl Creek Pass is your last day in the San Juans, do Owl Creek Pass in the morning, and when you get to Cimarron you can just head east on U.S. 50 instead of going back to Montrose.
+Or if Owl Creek Pass is your last day in the San Juans, do Owl Creek Pass in the morning, and when you get to Cimarron you can just head east on U.S. 50 instead of going west back to Montrose.

-SOUTHERN COLORADO – ONE OR TWO DAYS OF ADD-ONS
+SOUTHERN COLORADO – ONE TO THREE DAYS

 Great Sand Dunes